radu-matei/radu-matei.github.io/content/blog/aspnet-core-docker-azure.md

 ![](/img/article-photos/aspnet-core-docker-azure/azure-create-vm-1.png)

 After the deployment succeeds, we will need to open some ports on that VM so the Docker Cloud self discovery service can work.
-[In this article you can see the detalied process on how to open ports for Azure VMs.](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-nsg-quickstart-portal)
+[In this article you can see the detailed process on how to open ports for Azure VMs.](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-windows-nsg-quickstart-portal)

 > **We recommend you open incoming port 2375 in your firewall for Docker Cloud to communicate with the Docker daemon running in the node.
 For the overlay network to work, you must open port 6783/tcp and 6783/udp.**

-You have to find the `Network Security Group` tab from the VM settings, then the `Network Security Group` tab then the `Inbound Security Roules` tab.
+You have to find the `Network Security Group` tab from the VM settings, then the `Network Security Group` tab then the `Inbound Security Rules` tab.

 ![](/img/article-photos/aspnet-core-docker-azure/azure-network-security.png)